Ramsey-Gicharu/alx-system_engineering-devops/0x00-shell_basics/README.md

-file 9: script to delete a directory file 10: script to go back to previous directory file 11: script to list hidden files in the current, parent and boot directory
+file 9: script to delete a directory file 10: script to go back to previous directory file 11: script to list hidden files in the current, parent and boot directory file 12 : script to print the type of file